ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 The actual number of Pepper and Salt Skippers seen in Massachusetts each year is quite small: in the years 1992-2009, the total number of individuals reported per year in MBC records was between 9 and 36.

-Chart 109, MBC annual sightings adjusted by total butterfly trips 1992-2009, shows an undulating pattern with some slide downward from highs in 1997 and 2004.
-The year 1992 should be discounted as less comparable.
-The unadjusted total of individuals seen has been increasing over these years, owing probably to more observer effort put in to find this interesting early spring skipper.
+Chart 109, MBC annual sightings adjusted by total butterfly trips 1992-2009, shows an undulating pattern, with highs in 1995, 1997 and 2004.
+The year 1992 should be discounted as less comparable, but even without it, there is a slight drift downward 1993-2009.
+On the other hand, the unadjusted total of individuals seen increased over these years, perhaps owing to more observer effort put in to find this interesting early spring skipper.
+And surprisingly, list-length analysis of these same data 1992-2010 found a statistically significant 52.6% increase in detectibility of this skipper (Breed et al. 2012).

 Chart 109: MBC Sightings per total Trip Reports, 1992-2009